 Collections & Research

-- Catalogue: Thomas Balch Library catalog combined with Loudoun County Public Library catalog.
+- Catalog: Thomas Balch Library catalog combined with Loudoun County Public Library catalog.

 - Databases & Electronic Resources: Thomas Balch Library offers a wealth of databases and electronic resources for patrons.